 You can spend them to unlock certain Spider-Man Suits, as well as specific Suit Mods, Gadgets, and Gadget Upgrades.
 You can find those Suits in the Suit tab of the menu of course, but our dedicated guide linked just above shows you how to unlock each Suit and what special Suit Powers come with them, too.

 Suit Mods are on the same tab, whilst Gadgets have their own tab as well as their respective Gadget Upgrades, with Mods becoming available as you progress through the levels, and Gadgets as you get through the story.

-Looking for more Spider-Man guides like this?
-Our main Spider-Man PS4 walkthrough and guide is where you'll find a hub of all our pages, or you can go straight to our guides to Resources, like Backpack Tokens, Base Tokens, Challenge Tokens, Crime Tokens, Research Tokens and Landmark and Secret Photo Tokens, our big list of all Spider-Man suits and how to unlock them, all Black Cat Stakeout locations and solutions, all Secret Photo Ops locations or, finally, our list of Spider-Man Circuit Puzzle and Pattern Puzzle solutions, including Octavius Projects, too.
+Looking for more help?
+Our main Spider-Man walkthrough and guide is where you'll find a hub of all our pages, or you can go straight to our guides to Resources, like Backpack Tokens, Base Tokens, Challenge Tokens, Crime Tokens, Research Tokens and Landmark Tokens, our big list of all Spider-Man suits, all Black Cat Stakeout locations, all Secret Photo Ops locations or, finally, our list of Spider-Man Circuit Puzzle and Pattern Puzzle solutions.

 How to earn Base Tokens and clear Enemy Bases fast

 You can only earn Base Tokens from clearing Enemy Bases, but the key point to bear in mind when you're trying to earn them quickly is that you can earn bonus Base Tokens for completing the specific bonus objectives for that base.